pravakarp98/pravakarp98/README.md

 My expertise lies in Python, Django, FastAPI, and Linux.
 I've built experience with both web-based and multi-threaded applications, and I'm adept at deploying them using Docker and Kubernetes.
 My passion lies in developing customer-centric applications, backed by robust test automation strategies.
 I'm also proficient in conducting business requirements and technical analysis.

 Beyond my technical skillset, I possess strong Graphic Design capabilities.
 I'm well-versed in tools like Figma, Photoshop, Illustrator, Premiere Pro, and After Effects.

+Contributing to open-source projects, fostering collaboration, and sharing knowledge.
+Passionate about building a more inclusive and accessible tech community.
+Always looking for ways to give back and make a difference. ️Architecting robust and performant backend systems that power seamless user experiences.
+Proficient in Java, Python, Node.js, and cloud platforms.
+Obsessed with optimization and security.
+Always seeking to push the boundaries of what's possible.
 </p>

 </br>